How to Write an Author’s Name on a Book

 Dear C.B. in FLA, How to Write an Author’s Name on a Book

-Trade Books: Presenting one’s name on a book cover is not a form of address.
-It is more like signing your name.
+#1) Cover of Trade Books: Presenting one’s name on a book cover is like signing your name.
 When one presents one’s name, one does not give oneself an honorific, title or rank.
 On my book I did not list my name as Mr. Robert Hickey.
 I simply used Robert Hickey.

 On his book It Worked for Me: In Life and Leadership, Colin Powell simply listed his name as Colin Powell.
 See below.

-For military personnel, ‘branch of service’ and ‘retired’ are part of the name on official communications.
-Include these in the bio, not as part of the name of the book.
+For military personnel, branch of service and retired are part of the name on official communications.
+But don’t use these on the cover.
+Include these in ‘about the author (your bio) or in the flap copy.

 Same with bachelors and masters degrees.
 Find a place for them off the cover.